serokell/blog-posts/typescript-for-haskellers/article.md

 f("5")(5) // true;
 ```

-As you may see in the last example, we can call function `f` and return function from it, applying in for the new argument.
+As you may see in the last example, we can call the function `f` and return a function from it, applying in for the new argument.
-So, yes, we can implement some king of currying using it.
+So, yes, we can implement some kind of currying through this.

 You can split type signature of the function from its implementation.
-Unfortunately unnamed parameters are not supported, but you can set them as `_`.
+Unfortunately, unnamed parameters are not supported, but you can set them as `_`.

 ```typescript
 type addT = (_: number) => (_: number) => number;